-Known for her virtuoso performances from Houston’s Mucky Duck to Carnegie Hall, Loreta Kovacic is recognized both as a pianist and a singer-songwriter.
+Known for her virtuoso performances from Houston’s Mucky Duck and Discovery Green to Carnegie Hall, Loreta Kovacic is recognized both as a pianist and a singer-songwriter.
 She calls herself a three for one special: pianist, singer-songwriter and a storyteller.
 Her original album "Brother Tadpole classics" was nominated for a Grammy in 2011.
 She started out as a classical pianist in her home country of Croatia.
 After immigrating to Texas and graduating with a Doctorate degree in Music from Rice, she continued her work as a performer and a teacher, later adding an original children's theatre, the "Alchemist Piano Theatre".
 "Her show has a distinctively cabaret feel to it, with all the notes filtered .through her larger then life personality" (Culturemap, Houston 2010).
 “She moves from classical to jazz and pop genres as fluidly as her fingers dance around the ivories (Houston Press)”.
 “Genuine artistry at the keyboard” (Vecernji List, Croatia).
-Loreta performs with her theremin player Joe Parani.
+Loreta often performs with her theremin player, Joe Parani.

 LORETA KOVACIC, bio